 Philip Connors was born in Iowa, grew up on a farm in Minnesota, and studied print journalism at the University of Montana.
 Beginning in 1999 he worked at the Wall Street Journal, mostly as an editor on the Leisure & Arts page.
 In 2002 he left New York to become a fire lookout in New Mexico's Gila National Forest, where he has spent every summer since.
 That experience became the subject of his first book, Fire Season: Field Notes From a Wilderness Lookout, which Amazon named the best nature book of the year.
 It won the National Outdoor Book Award, the Sigurd F. Olson Nature Writing Award, the Reading the West Award for nonfiction, and the Grand Prize from the Banff Mountain Book Competition.
 His essays and criticism have appeared in Harper's, the London Review of Books, the New York Times Magazine, the Paris Review, the Nation, High Country News, Lapham's Quarterly, and n+1.
-His second book, All the Wrong Places, a memoir of life in the shadow of a suicide, was published in February 2015.
+His second book, All the Wrong Places, a memoir of life in the shadow of his brother's suicide, was published in February 2015.
 He lives in New Mexico.